-Torticollis, also known as wryneck, is a twisting of the neck that causes the head to rotate and tilt at an odd angle.
+Torticollis, also known as wryneck or twisted neck, is a twisting of the neck that causes the head to rotate and tilt at an odd angle.

 The exact cause of torticollis is unknown.

 Congenital muscular torticollis is more likely to happen in firstborn children.
 This may also be accompanied by a congenital hip dislocation.
 The cause is likely from the fetus’s position in the uterus resulting in injury to the neck muscles.